Minimum wage: Argentina

+In the Constitutional reform of 1994, the minimum wage obtained once again constitutional hierarchy.

+The minimum wage is defined by the National Council for Employment, Productivity and Minimum, Vital and Mobile Wage, which is formed by Union representatives, business entities and the government.

 Armenia

 The concept of the national minimum wage emerged in Armenia in 1995.
 Since then, it has been increasing, on average, every couple of years.
-The longest unchanged streak of the national minimum wage was between 1999-2003, when it was set at 5,000 AMD, and between 2015-2019 where it was set at 55,000 AMD.
+The longest unchanged streak of the national minimum wage was between 1999 and 2003, when it was set at 5,000 AMD, and between 2015 and 2019 where it was set at 55,000 AMD.
 In November 2022, the national minimum wage was subject to the latest increase.
 It was set at 75,000 AMD.